needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

     var myComponent = alreadyUpdatedLookupOfMyComponent[e];
 }
 ```

-`GetBuffer` in SystemAPI also currently does not take in a bool of whether or not it's readonly.
-Therefore it assume it's always ReadWrite.
-Meaning you might have to do the following to convert:
+`GetBuffer` in `SystemAPI` doesn't take in a bool of whether or not it's read only.
+Therefore it assumes it's always ReadWrite.
+To convert to read only, do the following:

 ```csharp
 // Before
 var readonlyBuffer = this.GetBuffer<MyElement>(e, true);